 - Semaphore.
-The default is to use file semaphores. - SemaphoreDelay, which is used in conjunction with the Semaphore directive to set the delay (in tenths of a second) between attempts to gain exclusive access to
+The default is to use file semaphores. - SemaphoreDelay, which is used in conjunction with the Semaphore directive to set the delay (in tenths of a second) between attempts to gain exclusive access to archives, journal files, and the access control database.
+The default is 10 (one second).

 - SemaphoreDir.
 By default, Version Manager creates semaphore files in the archive directory. - SemaphoreRetry.
 The default is three attempts. - SemSuffix.
 The default suffix template for the command-line interface is ??\$, which causes Version Manager to substitute a dollar sign (\$) for the third character in the suffix of the filename.
-For example, if the archive file name is windev.c_v, the semaphore file name is windev.c\$.
+For example, if the archive file name is windev.c_v, the semaphore file name is windev.c \$.